Why Your Claude Code Configuration Matters More Than Your Model Choice

 Best for: Small teams, internal tools, development environments.

 Mark Bennett, CTO at New Idea Engineering, offers a principle that applies here: "Managers remove blockages and busy-work from their underlings.
 MINIMAL BUSYWORK for engineers."
 Governance should enable, not block.
-Your choice of deployment mechanism should reflect that.
 Server-managed is frictionless for engineers.
 File-based is frictionless for implementation.
 MDM is frictionless for compliance.
 Pick the one that removes friction for your specific context.

 Beyond Tools: Why Configuration IS Your Governance Model

-Claude Code requires technical governance baked into configuration.
-When you set a deny rule for .env files, that's not a suggestion—it's a technical barrier.
-When you deploy hooks that check for test coverage before allowing commits, that's not a guideline—it's an automated gate.
-When you standardize MCP server access through managed settings, that's not a training item—it's architecture.
+Claude Code demands technical governance baked into configuration.
+When you set a deny rule for .env files, that's not a suggestion — it's a technical barrier.
+When you deploy hooks that check for test coverage before allowing commits, that's not a guideline — it's an automated gate.
+When you standardize MCP server access through managed settings, that's not a training item — it's architecture.

 The real insight: Configuration is code.
 Version-controlled.
 Reviewable.
 Testable.
 Hierarchical.

 When configuration is right, governance becomes nearly invisible.
-Developers don't feel blocked because rules are context-aware (they can override at the project level, just not enterprise policy).
-Security team doesn't spend cycles on exceptions because policy is flexible enough to handle nuance.
+Developers don't feel blocked because rules are context-aware — they can override at the project level, just not enterprise policy.
+The security team stops spending cycles on exception requests because the system handles nuance.
 Leadership gets compliance through technical enforcement, not checklists and prayers.

 Official documentation states: "Server-managed settings and endpoint-managed settings both occupy the highest tier in the Claude Code settings hierarchy.
 No other settings level can override them, including command line arguments.
 Within the managed tier, the first source that delivers a non-empty configuration wins."